Norman Ewing

-Norman Kirkwood Ewing (26 December 1870 – 19 July 1928), Australian politician, was a member of three parliaments: the Western Australian Legislative Assembly, the Australian Senate, and the Tasmanian House of Assembly.
-He became a Judge of the Supreme Court of Tasmania, and was Administrator of Tasmania from November 1923 to June 1924.
+Norman Kirkwood Ewing (26 December 1870 – 19 July 1928) was an Australian lawyer, politician and judge.
+He was born in New South Wales and moved to Western Australia in the 1890s.
+He served in the Western Australian Legislative Assembly from 1897 to 1901 and was elected to the Senate at the inaugural federal election in 1901.
+He resigned from the Senate in 1903 and in 1905 moved to Tasmania, where he served in the Tasmanian House of Assembly from 1909 to 1915.
+His last public role was as a judge on the Supreme Court of Tasmania from 1915 until his death in 1928.

 Early life

-Norman Ewing was born in Wollongong, New South Wales on 26 December 1870.
+Ewing was born on 26 December 1870 in Wollongong, New South Wales.
 The son of Anglican clergyman Thomas Campbell Ewing and Elizabeth née Thomson, one of his uncles was John Thomson, who himself became a Member of the New South Wales Legislative Assembly.
 His brothers were John Ewing and Sir Thomas Ewing, who were also members of parliament (though in different jurisdictions).